Skip to content

 Services you're looking for

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond ESSENDON?
+Looking beyond Essendon?

 See Paediatric occupational therapy in VIC for clinics across the wider state directory.

-Quick answers about ESSENDON
+Quick answers about Essendon

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in ESSENDON?
+How many paediatric OT clinics are in Essendon?

-1 clinic is listed in ESSENDON, VIC on OTWaitlist.
+1 clinic is listed in Essendon, VIC on OTWaitlist.

-Which ESSENDON clinics are taking new patients?
+Which Essendon clinics are taking new clients?

-How fresh is this ESSENDON availability data?
+How fresh is this Essendon availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in ESSENDON
+Questions families ask in Essendon

 How long is the typical wait for paediatric occupational therapy in Victoria?